loomio/loomio_help/content/guides/text_from_consent_decision_making_how_to.md

----
-title: Text from 'Consent decision making' video (how to on Loomio)
+# Text from 'Consent decision making' video (how to on Loomio)
----

-Feel free to copy, improve, and share (with us and others) the template text that you can amend for your groups consent decision-making process.

-# Copy from the video
+The copy used in the Loomio threads, contexts, proposals, etc. of the Consent decision making 'how to' video:

 ## Start new thread